Wonderful Varieties: A geometrical realization: Geometrical construction of wonderful varieties

-The set of colors of an affine spherical variety is entirely determined by the spherical roots and the weight monoid of this variety; \emph{see} Lemma 10.1 in~\cite{Ca}, or Theorem 1.2 and its proof in~\cite{Lo}, for a proof of this fact and how to determine the colors.
-In particular, their $B\times C^\circ\times T$-weights are given by the $(\lambda_D,\varepsilon_D)$; $\varepsilon_D$ being the $D$-component character of $T$. \end{proof}
+The second assertion is obtained following the procedure stated in Section~\ref{Camus'lemma}, which enables to derive the set of colors of any affine spherical variety from the spherical roots and the weight monoid of this variety.
+In particular, we get that the $(B\times C^\circ\times T)$-weights of the colors of $\mathcal X^\mathrm{univ}$ are given by the $(\lambda_D,\varepsilon_D)$; $\varepsilon_D$ being the $D$-component character of $T$. \end{proof}

 Let $\mathring{\mathcal X}^{\mathrm{univ}}$ be the open subset of $\mathcal X^\mathrm{univ}$ defined as follows